What's the difference between a PVCu Door and Composite Door

 Remember, that PVCu doors can also be fitted with Ultion locks if you want that added peace of mind.

 Choosing a door largely comes down to pairing it with the style of your house or building.
-For instance, if your house is a Victorian Semi-detached in East Lothian or West Lothian, in most (but not all) cases a traditional style will suit your house best.
+For instance, if your house is a Victorian Semi-detached in East Lothian, in most (but not all) cases a traditional style will suit your house best.

 When it comes to style and colour options, Composite doors offer unrivalled choice.
 Ranging from ornate, traditional mouldings to more slender, contemporary styling, there really is a wealth of choice and always an option to suit your home.